Small Bluebell

 Maintenance

 Easy to maintain.
 Very heat tolerant.
 Texas Bluebell prefers damp conditions, but need good drainage to prevent root rot.
 Although it is often referred to as the Seaside Gentian, it is not restricted to coastal habitats; it also grows in the Great Plains.
 This plant develops a long taproot to access moisture from deep within the soil.
 Texas Bluebells are perfect for the edges of water or rain gardens, in ornamental beds, or borders.
-Propagation: seed.
+Native habitat: sandy coastal areas, streams, moist places in prairies and fields, saline to freshwater marshes.

 Blooms March-November.
 Grows as short-lived perennial or annual depending on growing conditions.
 The plants are 1-3 feet high with smooth, erect stems and branches.
 The leaves are long and oval with pointed tips.
 Texas Bluebells have large, bell-shaped flowers, with bluish-purple petals, which are constricted into a small tube at the base.
 The throat has prominent purple markings.
 The fruit is a capsule.